nexthink-oss/terraform-provider-github/docs/resources/enterprise_actions_permissions.md

 Required:

-- `organization_ids` (Set of Number) List of organization IDs to enable for GitHub Actions.
+- `organization_ids` (Set of Number) List of organization IDs to enable for GitHub Actions

 ## Import